Where are you based, and where do you work?

 quoted after a brief scoping conversation — one GPU server, one

 or two use cases, IdP-backed login, handover runbook.
-The
+Bespoke work is

 Will my data leave my network?